mquade91/hangman-game/README.md

 - **Games**:
   - Hangman: A word-guessing game with error handling and reset functionality.
   - Tic Tac Toe: A two-player game with winner detection and reset functionality.
+Computer mode that uses logic form AWS Lambda function and Open AI API (`gpt-4.1-nano`)
-- **API Integration**: Fetches game data from an AWS Lambda function via an API Gateway.
+- **API Integration**: Fetches game data and calls OpenAI API from an AWS Lambda function via an API Gateway.
 - **Error Handling**: Displays user-friendly error messages for invalid inputs or API failures.
 - **Testing**: Includes unit tests for the `Games` component using Jest and React Testing Library.
 - **Styling**: Custom CSS for a visually appealing UI.